maxwellgriffith345/Digital-Audio/dsp_notes.md

 ## TODO
+- Put NoisePlot is a seperate module to reuse
 - Code to graph signals like in an EQ
   - x axis is freq, y is amplitude
   - need to use fft of some sort?